gfsd3v/cat-breed-search/README.md

 ## Extras tried to accomplish

 - **Mobile-friendly/Responsive:** The app is fully responsive for any device.
-- **Newest features of ECMAScript:** I tried to use the most modern considered to be the best practices, using only functional components, hooks and the ES6 features that makes the code more concise and readable.
+- **Newest features of ECMAScript:** I used modern JS practices, using only functional components, hooks and the ES6 features that makes the code more concise and readable.

 ## Scripts